PHIL 2600: Introduction to Logic

-In this elementary introduction to informal and symbolic logic, students will develop their skills for evaluating and constructing arguments.
-Topics covered include propositional logic (truth-tables and natural deduction), predicate logic, argument analysis, inductive and causal reasoning, and informal fallacies.
-Please note: Logic will not be offered in spring 22.
-If you need the class in order to graduate this year, then you must sign up for this section in winter.
+This course is an introduction to elementary symbolic logic.
+Its main goal is to help students develop their skills in evaluating and constructing arguments.
+Topics covered include propositional logic (truth-tables and natural deduction), predicate logic, inductive and causal reasoning, and informal fallacies.

 Dr. Jason Wirth

 What is it to study environmental philosophy in a time of ecological crisis?
 How is the ecological crisis related to other crises like economic inequity, racism, and misogyny?
 We will attempt to explore these questions at a sufficiently radical level and do so by exploring underrepresented voices and issues like indigenous thought, anarchic thought, Buddhist thought, eco-feminist thought, and other forms of countercultural resistance.

 What does it mean to change history, and how is political transformation possible?
 What is intersectional feminism, and how do we build solidarity across movements for social justice around the globe?
 For over 50 years, activist and scholar Angela Davis has organized and theorized resistance to white supremacy, hetero-patriarchy, capitalism, imperialism, and carceral culture.
 In this course, we will explore Davis’s critical examinations of these structures of power.
 We will also study how her scholarship and activism teaches strategies of resistance and new ways to imagine our shared futures, including Black, intersectional, and abolition feminisms.